Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: Car Ownership

-three.
-But households in the Bridgeport City Center neighborhood buck
+exclusive analysis shows that the Bridgeport City Center neighborhood has

 36.0% of the households in this neighborhood don't own a car at